 Donald Katz is founder and CEO of Audible, Inc., the leading provider of premium digital spoken audio information and entertainment.
 Before founding Audible, Don was a journalist and author for 20 years.
 His work won a National Magazine Award, an Overseas Press Club Award and the Chicago Tribune Heartland Prize for Nonfiction, and was nominated for a National Book Critics Circle Award and other prizes.

 Founded in 1995 and headquartered in Newark, NJ, since 2007, Audible serves millions of listeners and offers over 350,000 downloadable audiobooks, audio editions of periodicals and other programs.
 Under Don’s leadership, the company commercialized the first portable digital audio player in 1997, four years before the introduction of the iPod.
 Audible operates 16 global outlets, including audible.co.uk in London, audible.de in Berlin, audible.fr in Paris, audible.it in Italy, audible.com.au in Sydney and audible.co.jp in Tokyo.
 Audible was publicly traded on NASDAQ until acquired by Amazon.com, Inc., in 2008 and is now an Amazon subsidiary.

 Named one of NJ.com’s “25 Most Influential People in New Jersey” in 2016, Don was also recognized as one of America’s Top 25 Disruptive Leaders by Living Cities for his work on behalf of urban transformation in Newark.
-He is the founder of Newark Venture Partners, a venture fund and accelerator that aims to catalyze Newark’s tech ecosystem by attracting early-stage companies and contribute to the city’s turnaround.
+He is the founder of Newark Venture Partners, a venture fund and accelerator that aims to catalyze Newark’s tech ecosystem by attracting early-stage companies to contribute to the city’s turnaround.
 Don was the recipient of a Tribeca Disruptive Innovation Award in 2013.
 The story of Audible, a Business 2.0 magazine profile says, is “precisely the kind Don would have loved to write, complete with its big ideas about how an audacious writer turned businessman hopes to spearhead a literary revolution by reviving the ancient art of oral storytelling using modern technology.
 But Katz himself is the story now.”